 The Berry (about 1940; originally the White Theater) on Hemphill is vacant.

 The Haltom (1941) on East Belknap Street became a furniture store and pawnshop.
 Note the VAlley phone exchange.

-The New Isis (1936) at 2401 North Main apparently is the fourth Isis Theater on North Main.
-It replaced the third Isis Theater, which burned.
+The New Isis (1936) at 2401 North Main apparently is the fourth Isis Theater on North Main Street.
+It replaced the third Isis Theater, which burned in 1935.

 The original Isis opened about 1911 at 1013 North Main.
 It may have presented only live entertainment.

-The second incarnation of the Isis was on North Main at Exchange Avenue.
-It presented both live entertainment and films.
+An ad in February 1915 places the second incarnation of the Isis on North Main at Exchange Avenue.
+This theater, built in 1914, presented both live entertainment and films.

-And the third incarnation was a few doors down the block at North Main and 24th street—the location of the New Isis.
+But in March 1915 an ad placed the Isis at North Main and 24th streets—one block south—the location of the New Isis.
 It presented both live entertainment and films.

 Also on North Main, at 1440, was the Roseland Theater.
 It was later renamed “Rose Theater” and then “Marine Theater.”
 The building is now the home of Artes de la Rosa cultural arts center, which occasionally presents films.